Skip to content

 Why go

 MAJI Square is the kind of Taipei stop that feels easy: you can show up with no plan, wander, find a snack you like, and let the day unfold.
-It’s not a single ‘big attraction’—it’s a mood.
+Opened in June 2013 in the Yuanshan Plaza corner of Taipei Expo Park, it’s not a single ‘big attraction’—it’s a mood.

 It also works beautifully as a buffer between museum time and dinner: a little browsing, a little people-watching, and a gentle reset for your feet.